-The certificate program in Cultural and Environmental Heritage Management will prepare students to identify and manage cultural and environmental heritage through an interdisciplinary approach that includes class and field work.
+The certificate program in cultural and environmental heritage management in the Department of History at Western Michigan University will prepare students to identify and manage cultural and environmental heritage through an interdisciplinary approach that includes class and field work.
 Students who complete this program will be well versed in the interdisciplinary content and methods necessary to effectively advise communities regarding heritage resources and to conduct resource studies such as those mandated under state and federal law.

 - The skills necessary to expertly identify and assess cultural and heritage resources within an interdisciplinary context.